"Starsky": It says, hu, "Hold by the other end."

 Maxwell Smart: I don't like it when you shoot me!
 Stop it!
 Stop shooting me!
 You've already said I was [99 sticks Max's gun back into his pants] Hey.

 Agent 99: Throw out your manual.
 Out here there are no grades.
 There's only "dead" and "not dead".

-- In the Get Smart film The Nude Bomb, Max talks about how you can never be too careful with guns — then carelessly tucks his loaded and unsafed pistol into his belt, at which point the gun goes off.
-Fortunately, the bullet didn't hit anything.
+- In the Get Smart film The Nude Bomb, Max talks about how you can never be too careful with guns — then carelessly tucks his loaded and unsafe pistol into his belt, at which point the gun goes off.
+Fortunately, the bullet doesn't hit anything.

 - In Gran Torino, Thao picks up Walt's Garand without checking to see if it was loaded, points it at him, and has his finger on the trigger!
 Granted, this was made to show how inexperienced he was and why pursuing revenge would end up killing him.
 Another example comes from Walt's barber friend, who points his shotgun at Thao, finger on the trigger.
 Walt himself clearly knows how to safely handle guns, only leveling his weapon at a person or having his finger on the trigger when he was fully prepared to fire at them should things come to that.